-Even though the consultant has determined that the project site will be free of geologic hazards, the Commission cannot absolutely acknowledge that the proposed residential development will be safe during all future storms or be constructed in a structurally sound manner and be properly maintained to eliminate any potential risk to the beach going public.
-The Commission acknowledges that many of the oceanfront parcels in Malibu such as the subject property are susceptible to flooding and wave damage from waves and storm Past occurrences have resulted in public costs (through low conditions. interest loans) in the millions of dollars in the Malibu area alone.
-Storms during the winter of 1982-83 caused over six million dollars in damage to private property in Los Angeles County and severely damaged existing bulkheads, patios, decks, and windows along the Malibu coastline, including this project site.
+Even though the consultants have determined that the project site is feasible for the proposed development, the Commission cannot absolutely acknowledge that the proposed residential development will be safe during all future storms, and from the potential for liquifaction, or be constructed in a structurally sound manner and be properly maintained to eliminate any potential risk to the beach going public.
+The Commission acknowledges that many of the oceanfront parcels in Malibu, such as the subject property, are susceptible to liquifaction, flooding and wave damage from waves and storm conditions.
+As an example, past occurrences have resulted in public costs (through low interest loans) in the millions of dollars in the Malibu area alone.
+Storms during the winter of 1982-83 caused over six million dollars in damage to private property in Los Angeles County and severely damaged existing bulkheads, patios, decks, and windows along the Malibu coastline.